Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 • Preheat your oven to 500˚F (260˚C)for 45 minutes before you want to bake.

 If using a Dutch oven, put the lid on and place it into your oven while preheating (unless the manufacturer recommends against heating the pan empty).
+In my oven, I place my broiler pan on the rack below the Dutch oven so the bottom of the bread won’t get too dark.

 • Remove the bread from the refrigerator immediately before you’re ready to bake.
 Sprinkle the top of the dough (which will become the bottom of the loaf) with semolina or cornmeal while still in the banneton or bowl so it won’t stick to your parchment paper.
 Use a toothpick to poke any large bubbles you see in the dough.
 Turn the dough onto a piece of parchment paper.
 Brush off excess flour with a brush.